SamratSinghPhysicist/YourDrive/README.md

-# YourDrive - Mega.co.nz Cloud Storage Manager
+# YourDrive - Cloud Storage Manager

-YourDrive is a Python application that demonstrates the functionality of the Mega.py library for interacting with Mega.co.nz cloud storage.
-This application allows you to manage your Mega.co.nz account, including file and folder operations, account information retrieval, and more.
+YourDrive is a cloud storage solution that provides a simple and intuitive interface for storing, managing, and sharing your files.
+Built with a Flask backend API, it offers robust file management capabilities while abstracting away the underlying storage implementation.

 ## Features